gbif/hp-legume/working-groups/OToL.md

 --------
 * Potential Trees: This list of trees was pulled mailnly from LPWG citations.
 This is an old list and needs updating.

-## Priority list of things to do by the Working group
+## Priority list of things to do by the Working Group
 * Identify studies that are high priority to include
    * species level
    * missing in current synthetic tree